howdyai/botkit/packages/docs/reference/core.md

 <a name="BotkitConfiguration"></a>
 ## Interface BotkitConfiguration
-Defines the options used when instantiating Botkit to create the main app controller with &#x60;new Botkit(options)&#x60;
+Defines the options used when instantiating Botkit to create the main app controller with `new Botkit(options)`

 **Fields**